BelfrySCAD/BOSL2/tutorials/Shapes2d.md

 pentagon(id=50);
 ```

-They can be realigned by half a side's angle:
+They can be rotated by half a side:

 ```openscad-2D
 left(30)  pentagon(d=50, realign=true);